 Good attendance is a prerequisite for success in school and Presdales School carefully monitors the attendance of students.
 If a student is absent from school parents/carers are asked to ring the school on each day of absence.
 The school needs to be notified in advance of any planned absence.
 The school strongly recommends appointments to be made out of school hours wherever possible.
-Students who display persistent absence will be discussed and in some cases the school may decide to issue the parents with a fixed penalty notice (FPN).
+Students who display persistent absence will be discussed and in some cases the school, working alongside HCC Attendance team, may decide to issue the parents with a fixed penalty notice (FPN) or refer the family to the attendance team for further support.
 Students are expected to arrive on time for school, and be on time for each lesson throughout the day.
 Students who are persistently late to registration or lessons can expect to receive a consequence.